dumlutimuralp/antrea-packet-walks/part_b/README.md

 Each flow entry in this table sets two registers, both of which mentioned in earlier sections, will be explained here once again.

-- Reg1 is used to store OF port ID of the flow (the OVS port which the flow should be sent to).
-This register is set with the respective OF port ID based on the destination MAC address of the flow.
-This register which stores the OF port ID will be used later on in Table 110 (L2ForwardingOut Table).
+- Reg1 is used to store OF port ID of the the OVS port which the flow should be sent to.
+Based on the destination MAC address of the flow this register is set with the respective OF port ID.
+This register will be used later on in Table 110 (L2ForwardingOut Table).
-- Reg0[16] is used and it is set to "1" to indicate that the given flow has a matching destination address in this table, which is known to OVS, and it should be forwarded.
+- The way Reg0[16] is used is that if it is set to "1" then that indicates that the given flow has a matching destination address in this table, which is known to OVS, and it should be forwarded.

 As seen in the highlighted flow entry above in the table, the current flow, which has a destination MAC address of f2:32:d8:07:e2:a6 (the MAC of backend1 pod), matches the fourth flow entry.
 The actions in the fourth flow entry are as following :